bem/bem-components/README.md

 1. Create an [OpenSauce](https://saucelabs.com/opensauce) account in SauceLabs.
 2. Install the [Sauce Connect](https://saucelabs.com/connect) utility.
 3. Set up environment variables (`SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`).
-4. Launch the `src` utility (SauceConnect) and wait for the tunnel to be opened.
+4. Launch the `sc` utility (SauceConnect) and wait for the tunnel to be opened.
 5. Run the tests using `npm run gemini`.
 6. If you need to make new versions of screenshots, use the command `npm run gemini-gather`.